okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/policy-simulation/main/index.md

 To configure this set up, create a group called Sales and ensure that only this group is assigned to your sample app.
 See [Manage Groups](https://help.okta.com/okta_help.htm?type=oie&id=ext_Directory_Groups).

-In this use-case, the app only allows users of the Sales group to access your sample application.
+In this use case, the app only allows users of the Sales group to access your sample application.
 Use the following calls to test this scenario.

 ## Create a Post call for Sales